CARecSys/CAPRI/README.md

 ## ⚠️ TODOs

+- Add proper saving procedure for evaluation results
+- improved process of saving numpy arrays and unifiying them
 - Add the impact of **Weighted Sum Fusion** when running models
-- Evaluations should be a separate module, running at the end of each model
-- improved process of saving numpy arrays and unifiying them
 - Improve unit-tests for beyound accuracy evaluations
 - Add a separate metric evaluations class for fairness
 - GridSearch for all the parameters as weighted sum